awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 ## Example 7: Launch a Spot Fleet with On\-Demand Capacity<a name="fleet-config7"></a>

 To ensure that you always have instance capacity, you can include a request for On\-Demand capacity in your Spot Fleet request\.
-The On\-Demand request is always fulfilled if there is capacity, while the balance of the target capacity is fulfilled as Spot if there is capacity and availability\.
+If there is capacity, the On\-Demand request is always fulfilled\.
+The balance of the target capacity is fulfilled as Spot if there is capacity and availability\.

 The following example specifies the desired target capacity as 10, of which 5 must be On\-Demand capacity\.
 Spot capacity is not specified; it is implied in the balance of the target capacity minus the On\-Demand capacity\.
 Amazon EC2 launches 5 capacity units as On\-Demand, and 5 capacity units \(10\-5=5\) as Spot if there is available EC2 capacity and availability\.